CVE-2026-10019

 Remediation

-Immediate Action: Update Google Chrome to version 148 or later to resolve the integer overflow condition within the ANGLE library.
+Immediate Action: Update Google Chrome to the latest version to patch the integer overflow in the ANGLE library.

 Exploitation status